pocomane/brewed-in-the-apocalypse/bita.md

 ```
 As example, let's see this compress version of two moves we will discuss later:

-__Make the worst happen (example)__ when the protagonists ignore a troubles,
+__Make the worst happen (example)__ when the PCs ignore a troubles,
 the scenarist makes an __Assign an harm__ move.

 __Assign an harm (example)__ when the scenarist have to assign an harm, ey will
-decide an injury for a protagonist, an the protagonist write it on the
+decide an injury for a PC, and the protagonist write it on the
 character sheet.

-"When the protagonist ignore a troubles" is the trigger, when this happens in the
+"When the PCs ignore a troubles" is the trigger, when this happens in the
 fiction, the scenarist may do the rest, i.e. assign an harm.

 The latter just says "When you have to assign an harm..." as trigger text, so